TeachBooks/bridging_mechanics/book/week_2/homework_3/intro.md

 (homework2.3)=
 # Homework deadline lesson Friday September 13th

-As a preparation for Friday's lesson you'll look into Euler Bernoulli's theory, consisting of the following topics:
+As a preparation for Friday's lesson you'll look into equilibrium relations and cables, consisting of the following topics:

 ```{tableofcontents}
 ```